How to Rehydrate Fast: Why IV Therapy Works Better Than Drinking Water

 When you're fighting the flu, food poisoning, or a stomach virus, keeping fluids down can feel impossible.
 Your body is losing fluid rapidly while rejecting everything you try to put back in.

-A mobile IV nurse comes directly to your home — no waiting room, no commute — and delivers the rapid rehydration treatment your body needs most.
+mobile IV nurse comes directly to your home — no waiting room, no commute — and delivers the rapid rehydration treatment your body needs most.

 Rehydrating After Travel or Jet Lag